ubcecon/praxis-ubc/programming_historian/lesson_plan/web_form.md

 1. What can readers expect to learn from your proposed lesson?
 [3-4 sentences]

+This lesson is aiming at teaching readers the basics of natural language inference and how to apply NLI techniques to analyze historical texts in Python.
+We propose a lesson with two parts: 1) an introduction to the fundamentals of NLI and the traditional methods of inference in NLP, and 2) zero-shot NLI using pre-trained models.
+We will illustrate the application of NLI techniques through a case study analyzing a corpus of legal documents related to early Chinese immigrants in British Columbia, Canada.
+By the end of the lesson, readers will be able to understand NLI concepts, set up a Python environment (both locally and online through Google Colab) for NLI tasks, and apply zero-shot NLI models to draw inferences from historical texts.

 2. Please tell us how your proposal could support, expand, or supplement the lessons we've already published.
 Use these questions to structure your answer:
 - To which existing _Programming Historian_ lesson(s) could your proposal provide a foundational introduction?